aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 <td>13</td>
 <td>The creation of a transaction should be limited to an account owner, which should be automatically considered a voter; additionally, the account's sequence should increase monotonically.</td>
 <td>Critical</td>
-<td>The following functions can only be called by the owners of the account and create a transaction and uses add_transaction function to gives approval on behalf of the creator and increments the create_transaction.</td>
+<td>The following functions can only be called by the owners of the account and create a transaction and uses add_transaction function to gives approval on behalf of the creator and increments the next_sequence_number and finally adds the transaction to the MultsigAccount: create_transaction_with_hash, create_transaction.</td>
 <td>Audited it aborts if the caller is not in the owner's list of the account. (create_transaction_with_hash, create_transaction) Audited that the transaction is successfully stored in the MultisigAccount.(create_transaction_with_hash, create_transaction, add_transaction) Audited that the creators voted to approve the transaction. (create_transaction_with_hash, create_transaction, add_transaction) Audited that the next_sequence_number increases monotonically. (create_transaction_with_hash, create_transaction, add_transaction)</td>
 </tr>